Marvel One-Shots: Development

-In August 2011, Marvel announced that a couple of short films, designed to be self-contained stories, would be released direct-to-video.
+In August 2011, Marvel Studios announced that a couple of short films, designed to be self-contained stories, would be released direct-to-video.
 Co-producer Brad Winderbaum said they were a "fun way to experiment with new characters and ideas" and expand the Marvel Cinematic Universe (MCU) beyond the plots of the feature films.
 The first two shorts were made in conjunction with The Ebeling Group.
 Winderbaum said the name of the shorts program was derived from the label used by Marvel Comics for their one-shot comics.

 Marvel Studios co-president Louis D'Esposito later said Marvel was considering introducing established characters who may not yet be ready to carry their own feature films in future One-Shots, stating, "There's always a potential to introduce a character.
 We have 8,000 of them, and they can't all be at the same level.
 So maybe there are some that are not so popular, and we introduce them [with a short]—and they take off.
 I could see that happening."
 When asked whether a Marvel superhero would ever appear in a One-Shot, D'Esposito replied that "We would love to, but it's difficult because there's a cost to that.
 If Iron Man is flying around doing something, that [is] very costly.
 And first of all, what's the story?
 Is it important that that superhero is in the story?"

-During the Agent Carter panel at the 2013 San Diego Comic-Con International, D'Esposito said Marvel was considering debuting short films in theaters before feature films.
+During the Agent Carter panel at the 2013 San Diego Comic-Con, D'Esposito said Marvel was considering debuting short films in theaters before feature films.
 In May 2014, it was revealed that Captain America: The Winter Soldier's (2014) home media release would be the first to not include a One-Shot since the program started, and in October 2014, it was revealed that Guardians of the Galaxy's (2014) home media release also would not include a short.
 Guardians of the Galaxy director James Gunn said a One-Shot was not included with the film due to lack of space on the disc.
 Marvel Studios head Kevin Feige stated in May 2015 that there were no active plans to make more Marvel One-Shots, but the studio was not opposed to continuing the series.

 All of the One-Shots were made available on Disney+ by January 2022, at which point the Team Thor mockumentary shorts (which were released from 2016 to 2018) were reclassified as One-Shots.
 Feige had previously described the Team Thor shorts as a "doable" version of the One-Shot program, and felt there was potential for future One-Shots to similarly be released as extra content prior to a film's premiere.